TWUOnline/FAR-Centres/README.md

 * relevant leadership experience
 * IELTS 6.5 or equivalent

-Students who wish to ladder into the MA Leadership will be required to meet admissions requirements.
+Students who wish to ladder into the MA Leadership will be required to meet admissions requirements for the MA Leadership.

 This program is well-suited for students who: